Watermarking Language Models with Error Correcting Codes: Additional Experimental Results

 \subsection{Results with different hyper-parameters}

 We provide a detailed study of the effect of hyperparameters.
 Let $k, n$ be the number of bits in $M$ and $Y = \cal{C}$ $(M)$, where $\cal{C}$ is the error correcting code.
 For the one-to-one code, we report results with various values of $n=k$.
 For the LDPC code, we consider the code with $d_v = 3, d_c = 4$.
 We present results across different values of $n$ (with $k$ determined by the code).
-We also evaluate alternative settings $d_v = 2, d_c =4$ and $d_v = 3, d_c = 6$, and report results corresponding to the best-performing values of $n$. \cref{tab: hyper-parameter} shows that our method is fairly robust to the hyper-parameter settings.
+We also evaluate alternative settings $d_v = 2, d_c =4$ and $d_v = 3, d_c = 6$, and report results corresponding to the best-performing values of $n$.
+For LDPC decoding, we adopt the Belief Propagation algorithm under a Binary Symmetric Channel model with bit-error probability $p$, and report results across different choices of $p$.
+We also include a comparison with exact decoding \footnote{Intuitively, the bit string $B$ used for decoding is different from $Y$.
+It is generated by transmitting $Y$ through the correlated binary channel with probabilities extracted from the language model.
+Therefore, applying exact decoding $\mathcal{C}^{-1}(B)$ to match with $M$ is not necessarily optimal.} via $\mathcal{C}^{-1}$. \cref{tab: hyper-parameter} shows that our method is fairly robust to the hyper-parameter settings.
+The parameters listed in the ``Method" column are the ones changed from the default setting $n = 12, d_v=3, d_c = 4, p=0.35$.